-The Board of Governors for Higher Education submits a running five-fiscal-year capital improvement plan to the General Assembly and State Executive each year.
+The Board of Education submits a running five-fiscal-year capital improvement plan to the General Assembly and State Executive each year.
 The plan for the proposed capital projects for the entire system of public higher education in Rhode Island includes the University.
-The plan for the period fiscal year 2014-2018 for the University totals \$1.03 billion, and it includes all continuing and planned projects, whether funded or not.
+The plan for the period fiscal year 2015-2019 for the University totals \$995 million, and it includes all continuing and planned projects, whether funded or not.
 This plan forms the basis for discussions on funding the various projects from all available funding sources.